Vasily Shulgin: Revolution and emigration

 When all hope was lost he moved to Kiev, and then the Kuban, where he participated in the White movement.
-During his time in Kiev, he published a newspaper, Kievlyanin, which supported the Whites and spread anti-Semitic conspiracies about the Bolsheviks, leading to a pogrom in Kiev.
+During his time in Kiev, he edited the newspaper Kievlyanin, which supported the Whites and spread anti-Semitic conspiracies about the Bolsheviks, leading to a pogrom in Kiev.

 In 1920 Shulgin emigrated to Yugoslavia.
 In 1925-26 he secretly visited the Soviet Union.
 He described this visit and his impression of the New Economic Policy in the book called The Three Capitals (Три столицы).
-While in emigration Shulgin continued keeping in touch with other leaders of the White movement until 1937 when he ceased his political activity.
+The publication was likely organized by the OGPU, which aimed at dividing the White movement abroad.
+While in emigration, Shulgin voiced his support for both Fascist Italy and Nazi Germany.
+During his first years of exile, he supported his activities from incomes provided by a mill inherited from his father in Volhynia (then under Polish rule), but following the Great Depression was forced to find employment, spending some time as a cashier.
+Shulgin continued keeping in touch with other leaders of the White movement until 1937, when he ceased his political activity.